Chairperson, Business Advisor & Volunteer

 Pro bono 1 to 1 Coaching & Counselling

-The Power Within Coaching take on a minimum of 5 Pro Bono clients each year, who would otherwise not have access to professional coaching & counselling support.
+The Power Within Training & Development take on a minimum of 5 Pro Bono clients each year, who would otherwise not have access to professional coaching & counselling support.